Scott Rivkees: State Surgeon General of Florida

 On April 1, 2019, Rivkees was nominated by Florida Governor Ron DeSantis to become State Surgeon General and Secretary of Health of Florida, with broad support from the medical community.
 During the nomination process, Rivkees’ past experience in public health was questioned.
 He was confirmed with bipartisan support by the Florida State Senate by a vote of 30-9 on May 13, 2020.
 In August 2019, he declared a public health emergency in response to the Hepatitis A outbreak in the state.
 He implemented statewide efforts to reduce rates of newborn infant mortality, screen expectant mothers for substance-abuse to address the neonatal abstinence syndrome problem, initiated new programs to address problems related to drug abuse and initiated programs to address suicide and mental health issues, directed the implementation of new programs focusing on pediatric drowning prevention.
 He implemented a program to address the opioid epidemic.
 He also directed the initial development of the next phase of the State Health Improvement Plan.

-He was responsible for playing a key role in the initial response to the COVID-19 pandemic in Florida by introducing the STEPS plan in March 2019, which involved social distancing and mitigation measures, testing and contact tracing, elderly and vulnerable protection, preparing and supporting health care, and stopping the introduction of COVID-19 to the state and long-term care facilities.
-He also played a role in the safe reopening of Florida K-12 schools in 2020.
+He was responsible for playing a key role in the initial response to the COVID-19 pandemic in Florida by introducing the STEPS plan which involved social distancing and mitigation measures, testing and contact tracing, elderly and vulnerable protection, preparing and supporting health care, and stopping the introduction of COVID-19 to the state and long-term care facilities.
+He also played a role in the reopening of Florida K-12 schools in 2020.
 On March 1, 2020, Rivkees declared a public health emergency in response to COVID-19.
-Of the course of the pandemic, he issue several public health advisories.
+During the course of the pandemic he issued several public health advisories.
 On April 15, 2020, Rivkees received national attention when it was reported that he was removed from a press conference after stating that prolonged mitigation measures against COVID-19 would be needed.
 In May 2021, Rivkees was recognized by the Florida Senate for his efforts.
-Rivkees served as State Surgeon General until September 2021, when the employee interchange agreement between the University of Florida and he Department of Health ended.
+Rivkees served as State Surgeon General until September 2021, when the employee interchange agreement between the University of Florida and the Department of Health ended.